AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-06-06-binary-for-beginners/index.md

 Why is this relevant?
 Because on modern computers, **characters are represented using bytes**.

-Recall that the ASCII standard needs to support a total of **128 characters**.
+Recall that the ASCII encoding format needs to support a total of **128 characters**.
 So how many unique number can we represent with $8$ bits (a byte)?

 Well, using the product rule from combinatorics, we have eight "buckets," each with two possible values: either a $0$ or a $1$.
 Thus, we have $2 × 2 × ... × 2 = 2^8$ possible values.